 This course explores the visual structures of natural things.
 The processes and disciplines of drawing, acrylic painting, watercolor and sculpture will be used to examine natural subjects such as plants, animals, landscape and the figure.
 We will work directly from life.
 Out-of-class trips will be frequent to access natural subject matter not found in the classroom.

 Requisite: One of Drawing 1, Painting 1, or Sculpture1 (because of the diversity of subject and materials used).
 Limited to 8 students.
-Spring semester.
-Senior Resident Artist Gloman.2016-17: Not offered
+Fall semester.
+Visiting Lecturer Culhane.2017-18: Offered in Fall 2017

 This course charts developments in contemporary art on a global scale since the 1960s.
 The first part of the course will concentrate on transformations in artistic practice following the breakdown of modernist discourse in the United States and Europe.
 We will discuss movements such as Pop Art, Conceptualism, Minimalism, Land Art, and more, while contextualizing these artistic movements in terms of the broader sociopolitical activism and changes that were occurring in the 1960s and 1970s.
 The course will then focus on a globalized shift in artistic production that took place in the 1980s and 1990s, tracing contemporary art from around the world and how it has responded to contested issues of post-colonialism, globalization, and the expansion of information technologies.
 Finally, the course will conclude with a theme-based exploration of diverse contemporary artistic movements and practices that investigate various ways of being and living in the world in the twenty-first century.

 Limited to 25 students.
 Omitted 2017-18.2017-18: Not offered